Witte Software® https://www.modbustools.com

 Win1.EnableRefresh = True

-Used to temporary enable or disable the communication for this window.
+Used to temporarily enable or disable the communication for this window.

 Property ReadWriteDisabled As Boolean